Tuesday's Cutters Game Canceled

 Williamsport Crosscutters News Release

-Tuesday night's Williamsport Crosscutters game against the Trenton Thunder has been canceled due to rain.
+Tuesday night's Williamsport Crosscutters game against the West Virginia Black Bears has been canceled due to rain.
 This game will not be made-up.

-All tickets dated July 30, 2024 can be exchanged in-person at the Journey Bank Ballpark at Historic Bowman Field Box Office for a ticket of the same value to ANY remaining 2024 Cutters home game.
+All tickets dated August 6, 2024 can be exchanged in-person at the Journey Bank Ballpark at Historic Bowman Field Box Office for a ticket of the same or lesser value to ANY remaining 2024 Cutters home game.

-Information on a rescheduled date for tonight's Jersey Shore Community Night will be announced at a later date.

-Williamsport will conclude their now two-game series against the Trenton Thunder tomorrow evening at 6:35pm at Journey Bank Ballpark at Historic Bowman Field.
+Williamsport will open their now two-game series against the West Virginia Black Bears tomorrow evening at 6:35pm at Journey Bank Ballpark at Historic Bowman Field.
 The following promotions are scheduled;

+Boomer's Birthday Celebration - Celebrate with Boomer and all of his mascot friends.

 Kids Eat Free Wednesday - Presented by GIANT.
 The first 100 kids age 12 and under get a free hot dog meal.